 Three tables spell out the requirements for reporting security reference data – RTS 2 Annex IV Table 2 and RTS 23 Annex I Tables 2 and 3.
 We propose to satisfy ESMA's requirements by adding new fields and enumerations and elaborations to existing fields in FIX based on row-by-row mapping of the RTS tables.
 This proposal includes these in Table 1, Table 3 and Table 2 respectively adding FIX mapping in the right-hand column.

-Table 3 focuses on commodity attributes and makes extensive use of the FIX risk taxonomy fields - AssetClass(1938), AssetSubClass(1939), AssetType(1940) and a new AssetSubType(tbd).
+Table 3 focuses on commodity attributes and makes extensive use of the FIX risk taxonomy fields - AssetClass(1938), AssetSubClass(1939), AssetType(1940) and a new AssetSubType(2735).
 Mapping other asset classes also makes use of these same fields so we have provided an additional Table 4 summarizing how the risk taxonomy fields are to be used for non-commodities.
-Because of the long list of values proposed for AssetType(1940) and AssetSubType(tbd) we have recruited the use code lists and provided the content in Appendix E.
+Because of the long list of values proposed for AssetType(1940) and AssetSubType(2735) we have recruited the use code lists and provided the content in Appendix E.

 Business Requirements